- Search The Registry

 - My Account

 This date marks the birthday of Shirley Chisholm in 1924.
-She was also a teacher, administrator, and politician.
+She was a Black teacher, administrator, and politician.

 Shirley Anita Chisholm was born in Brooklyn, N.Y.
 As a young girl, she lived with her grandparents in Barbados, returning to New York and graduating from Brooklyn College with a B.A. in sociology.
 In 1952, she received her M.A. from Columbia University, soon beginning a career as a nursery school teacher and director.

 In 1964, Shirley Chisholm was elected to the state assembly and four years later she was elected to Congress, representing New York’s 12th District.
-She was the first African American woman elected to Congress.
+She was the first Black woman elected to Congress.

 In 1972, Shirley Chisholm ran for president as a Democrat, receiving 152 first ballot votes at the convention.
 She took on the Nixon, Ford, and Reagan administrations over cuts in federal spending, minimum wage, fair housing, and education grants.